 Therapeutic heat is used to treat a wide range of conditions.
 GET THE FACTS

-It's estimated that arthritis affects 10 million dogs, most of which are seniors.
+The number one cause of chronic pain in the dog is osteoarthritis, and this most commonly affects seniors.
 Winter's cold, damp weather only exacerbates painful symptoms that can make it harder for an arthritic dog to walk, run, or climb stairs.
 While medication can help relieve discomfort, many vets are also recognising the benefits of low-level therapeutic heat to treat joint problems like arthritis.

 We all know how soothing it feels to take a long soak in a warm tub: our muscles relax and we feel calmer.
 The same thing is true for our furry family members.
 While hot baths and traditional heating pads aren't practical or safe ways to provide heat therapy to a dog, more and more vets are recommending heated orthopaedic dog beds.